MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

     - Step 2.2
     - ...

 For single-job pipelines, you can omit the jobs container because there are only steps.
-Also, because many options shown in this article are optional and have good defaults, your YAML definitions are unlikely to include all of them.
+And because many options shown in this article aren't required and have good defaults, your YAML definitions are unlikely to include all of them.

 ::: moniker-end